bcgsc/AMPSeek/README.md

 1. AMPlify: "quay.io/biocontainers/amplify:1.1.0--hdfd78af_0" docker image has been used.
 This contains AMPlify v1.1.0 and its dependencies.
 2. LocalColabFold:  "biohpc/localcolabfold:1.5" docker image has been used.
 This contains LocalColabFold v1.4.0 and its dependencies.
-3. tAMPer: The commit version "384889c5709044ff2c29cc253b613b9042f88f0b" and its listed dependencies have been used with conda according to tAMPer's .yml file.
+3. tAMPer: tAMPer has been added as a subproject.
+Its listed dependencies have beeen used with conda according to tAMPer's yml file.

 ### Pipeline Input
 This pipeline only takes one input file, a FASTA file.
 The FASTA file contains a peptide sequence.
 The pipeline only supports single FASTA files that contain one peptide sequence in them.